gknowles/dimcli/README.md

   - copyable
   - assignable from std::string or have an istream extraction operator
 - help generation
-- options don't have to be defined all in one file
+- option definitions can be scattered across multiple files
 - git style subcommands
 - response files
 - works with exceptions and/or RTTI enabled or disabled